teanas/bookStore/README.md

 * Jaeger: `istioctl dashboard jaeger`.

-## Extend the application
+## Extending the application

 In our case, extending the testbed can be delivered easily thanks to Istio.
+In addition to simply increasing the number of instances of one service with `kubectl scale --replicas=3 -f foo`, one can also quickly add another service.
 Follow the next steps:
 1. Copy one of the existing services.
-    - If desired, edit it in the preferred IDE -_can be skipped_.
+    - If desired, edit it in the preferred IDE - _can be skipped_.
 2. Change its main path in the **controller class** (e.g., change "/cart" to "/cart1" in the CartController class for the cart service).
 3. Create a new Docker image.
 4. Copy the deployment file of the chosen service and edit it with the next changes: